Serving Families Across Texas!

 Accountable Aging Care Management has a comprehensive approach to providing you with a solid solution.
 We assess your situation and recommend the right combination of services for your budget and your personal needs.
 We work in collaboration with a wide-range of service providers, throughout the continuum of health services and care settings.
 You will be backed by a multi-disciplinary team that works together on each client situation.

 If you're having trouble navigating the maze of eldercare decisions, Accountable Aging Care Management can help!
-Contact Accountable Aging Care Management to discuss your situation or complete our Request for Information form below.
+Contact Accountable Aging Care Management to discuss your situation or complete our Request for Information form below or give us a call.

 NOTE: AACM is an objective, third-party solutions provider.
 Because AACM doesn't sell any products or provide nursing, in-home care or medical services, nor do we receive compensation in any way from any of the service providers we recommend, we have no vested interest in steering our clients in one direction or the other.
 Instead we help a family discern what is right for them.